raphaelfabeni/raphaelfabeni.github.io/en/_posts/2016-02-04-es6-destructuring-assignment.md

 url_br: /es6-destructuring-assignment
 ---

-I met great *destructuring assignment* through my brother [Weslley Araujo] (https://twitter.com/_weslleyaraujo), and I need to confess that I really liked.
+I met great *destructuring assignment* through my brother [Weslley Araujo](https://twitter.com/_weslleyaraujo), and I need to confess that I really liked.
 It is nothing more than an expression that allows us to *get* data from *objects* or *arrays* of a much simpler way.

 For we get a property of an object, we could do something like that: